FLUX-SE/all_docs/documentation/07_Metering/01_RMS_Metering/04_SPL.md

 # SPL
 ## SPL reference

-This is the reference level of the calibrator’s output, indicated on the device itself or in the corresponding datasheet.
+This is the reference level of the calibrator's output, indicated on the device itself or in the corresponding datasheet.
 A typical value is -94dB.

 ## SPL trim